MFD-Modding-Site/OBJ-to-CoD-Radiant-Map-File/README.md

 https://github.com/ModdingForDummies/ObjToCODMap/releases

 # How To Build
+You will need the following:
-Need Visual Studio 2017
+- Visual Studio 2017 or newer
-and Windows SDK
+- Windows 10 SDK.

 # Credits
-Programer: Aroosh Bhakhri (IGhost692)
-Secondary programmer: AfirstTimeMapMaker
+- ModdingForDummies - forking the tool

+- Original people who created this tool: Aroosh Bhakhri (IGhost692), and AfirstTimeMapMaker

-If you use this program or any part of the code, please give credit to AFirstTimeMapMaker and Aroosh.
+If you use this program or any part of the code, please give credit to ModdingForDummies, AFirstTimeMapMaker and IGhost692.